 Palazzo Pitti & Boboli Gardens

-When Cosimo I moved out of the Palazzo della Signoria, it was for fancier digs across the river in the Palazzo Pitti.
-This enormous palace was built in the mid-15th century for another Florentine banker named Pitti and it became the Medici home in 1549.
-The palace was also home to two ruling families after the Medici.
-The Pitti contains five different museums today, including the Palatine Gallery, where part of the Medici family’s incredible collection of artwork is on display.
+When Cosimo I moved out of the Palazzo della Signoria, he chose fancier digs across the river in the Palazzo Pitti.
+Built in the mid-15th century for another Florentine banker named Pitti, the palace became the Medici home in 1549.
+The palace also housed two ruling families after the Medici.
+Today, the Pitti contains five different museums, including the Palatine Gallery, where part of the Medici family’s incredible collection of artwork is on display.

-The Medici purchased some land behind the palace as well and Cosimo I’s wife, Eleonora, had it transformed into a spectacular garden space.
-The Boboli Gardens cover roughly 11 acres, making them the biggest green space in the city and the garden design served as the inspiration for palace gardens elsewhere in Europe.
-There are grottoes, fountains, statues, and even an Ancient Egyptian obelisk.
+The Medici also acquired land behind the palace, and Cosimo I’s wife, Eleonora, transformed it into the spectacular Boboli Gardens.
+Covering roughly 11 acres, the gardens represent the biggest green space in the city.
+Their design inspired palace gardens throughout Europe.
+You will find grottoes, fountains, statues, and even an Ancient Egyptian obelisk.

-Behind this palace in Florence, you can explore the sprawling Boboli Gardens that Eleonora de’ Medici had commisioned.
+Behind this palace in Florence, you can explore the sprawling Boboli Gardens that Eleonora de’ Medici had commissioned.
 Photo Credit: Hidden Italy

 Where the Medici Family Worked